ibm-cloud-docs/cloud-object-storage/info/developer-guidance.md

 Incomplete multipart uploads do persist until the object is deleted or the multipart upload is aborted with `AbortIncompleteMultipartUpload`.
 If an incomplete multipart upload is not aborted, the partial upload continues to use resources.
 Interfaces should be designed with this point in mind, and clean up incomplete multipart uploads.

-`AbortIncompleteMultipartUpload` lifecycle action expires incomplete multipart uploads based on the days that are specified in the policy.
+The `AbortIncompleteMultipartUpload` lifecycle action expires incomplete multipart uploads based on the days that are specified in the policy.
 This is determined by the initiation timestamp of the multipart upload transaction.
-This lifecycle is the only one that deletes incomplete MPU transactions, so it does not apply once the MPU is completed (even if it was scanned already for reclamation).
 {:important}

 ## Using software development kits